-If you’re not happy in your marriage or civil partnership, you may not be able to – or feel reluctant to – divorce your partner.
+If you’re not happy in your marriage or civil partnership, you might not be able to, or might feel reluctant to, divorce your partner.
 For many, a separation agreement is the next best thing, affording you space from your partner but with a mutual agreement in place as to who will live in your property, look after any children and how much maintenance will be paid.
 An agreement such as this is not currently legally binding, but it may sway the mind of a judge if the argument ever reaches court (for example, if you later decide to divorce).

-- Legal advice from a solicitor is vital before you decide to enter into a separation agreement so call us today for more information on 01273 604123.
+Legal advice from a solicitor is vital before you decide to enter into a separation agreement.
+Ready to make an appointment now?
+Click here.

 Why would I have a separation agreement?